Bad Boys (franchise): Bad Boys: Ride or Die (2024)

 In January 2020, a fourth film entered development, with Chris Bremner serving as screenwriter.
 Smith and Lawrence reprised their roles from the previous three movies.
 In April 2022, production for the film was reportedly halted due to the incident with Smith slapping Chris Rock at the 2022 Academy Awards ceremony and the subsequent investigation.
 In February 2023, Smith announced that the fourth film was in pre-production.
 That same month, it was reported by musician/disc jockey Questlove that Smith had to drop out of a planned surprise appearance at the 65th Grammy Awards because filming for the fourth Bad Boys film had started earlier that week.
 Principal photography began on April 3, 2023 in Atlanta, Georgia.
-The film was released in the United States on June 6, 2024.
+The film was released in the United States on June 7, 2024.

 Future

-On June 7, 2024, Smith and Lawrence told Entertainment Weekly that they would be open to return for a fifth film in the franchise, as long as the younger cast members do more stunts and there's a story involving their characters worth being told, with Lawrence also noting it would depend on whether the fans demanded more films.
+In June 2024, Smith and Lawrence told Entertainment Weekly that they would be open to return for a fifth film in the franchise, as long as the younger cast members do more stunts and there's a story involving their characters worth being told, with Lawrence also noting it would depend on whether the fans demanded more films.
 On June 11, 2024, producer Jerry Bruckheimer noted that there had been discussions for a fifth Bad Boys film, but they were primarily waiting to see how Bad Boys: Ride or Die performed at the box office.